 Check out the finished images below, and see the rest of these beautiful illustrations in the book, now available in our store.

 Publisher’s Note: If you enjoyed this interview with Sabrina Cintron, check out an excerpt of A Point of Honor on our blog.
-Visit our store to purchase the story on its own, or subscribe to the entire series and get all seven chapbooks delivered to your door monthly, with fun extras you won’t find anywhere else!
+Visit our store to purchase the story on its own, or purchase the box set and get all seven chapbooks!